 - Baking Powder: use can also use Bakewell Cream powder to take the biscuits to your next level.

 - Cold Butter: it's important to make sure you use cold butter, when the butter melts in the oven it creates a flaky texture.

 - Buttermilk: I think this is a must for a tasty southern biscuit.
 Also, you can use whole fat milk.

 The Dry Ingredients for Biscuits

 Sift together the dry ingredients instead of mixing with a spoon or whisk.
 No sifter, no problem, you can use a fine-mesh strainer.
 You can use all-purpose flour however soft winter wheat flour like White Lilly or Swans Down is the secret ingredient in amazing southern biscuits.

 Remember the dry ingredients should always be combined together in one bowl BEFORE adding the liquids.

 About The Fat

-My Mom always used Crisco Shortening, but I’m a Butter girl myself.
+My Mom always used Crisco Shortening and made her biscuits from scratch, always.
+I'm a Butter girl myself.
 Start with a well-chilled butter.
 When cutting the fat into the flour you should use a pastry cutter, try not to use your hands too much.
 The correct way to use the cutter is with chopping back and forth rocking motion.